emrgnt-cmplxty/automata/automata/docs/config/base/config.rst

 The following example demonstrates how the ``AgentConfig.Config`` class is implemented within the ``AgentConfig`` class.
-In this case, we are using the ``AutomataOpenAIAgentConfig`` subclass, which inherits the properties from the ``AgentConfig`` class.
+In this case, we are using the ``OpenAIAutomataAgentConfig`` subclass, which inherits the properties from the ``AgentConfig`` class.

 .. code:: python